TruTV: TruTV

 On July 11, 2007, Time Warner announced that Court TV would be relaunched as TruTV on January 1, 2008.
-The new brand was intended to accompany a larger shift towards action-oriented reality series which did not necessarily involve crime or law enforcement, such as Black Gold, Hardcore Pawn, Lizard Lick Towing, Ocean Force, and the caught-on-camera series World's Dumbest.
+The new brand was intended to accompany a larger shift towards action-oriented reality series which did not necessarily involve crime or law enforcement, such as Black Gold, Hardcore Pawn, Lizard Lick Towing, Ocean Force, and the caught-on-camera series World's Dumbest....
 TruTV promoted its new positioning under the slogan "Not Reality.
 Actuality."; network staff argued that the term "reality" had become associated with "unrealistic" programming, and that it wanted to emphasize that its new programs would feature "real" people.

 As part of the re-branding as TruTV, daytime trial coverage was cut back to 9:00 a.m. to 3:00 p.m.
 ET and branded as In Session.
 In 2009, production of the program was shifted to the facilities of HLN in Atlanta.
 On March 4, 2013, In Session was cut to a two-hour, taped format.
 On September 30, 2013, In Session was cancelled, and replaced by a block of library programming under the title In Session Presents.

 In 2011, as part of a new partnership between CBS Sports and Turner Sports, TruTV began to broadcast coverage of the NCAA Division I men's basketball tournament.

-Reruns of Court TV series have since aired on HLN (primarily Forensic Files), and have also been syndicated to the over-the-air digital network Justice Network.
+Reruns of Court TV series have since aired on HLN (primarily Forensic Files), and have also been syndicated to the over-the-air digital network Justice Network (now True Crime Network).
 With changes to HLN's programming strategy and the growing popularity of the genre, the network began to produce and premiere more original true crime programs in 2017.
-In December 2018, Turner sold the rights to the Court TV brand and programming library to Scripps Media subsidiary Katz Broadcasting, which relaunched it as an over-the-air digital network in May 2019, reviving the dormant brand after 11 years.
+In December 2018, Turner sold the rights to the Court TV brand and programming library to the E. W. Scripps Company's Katz Broadcasting unit, which relaunched it as an over-the-air digital network in May 2019, reviving the dormant brand after 11 years.